Ganben/go-ethereum/README.md

 ## Ethereum Go (Ethereum Classic Blockchain)

+!CHANGED NOTICE:
+!This copy of code is changed in package path due to build issue;
+!No intention for violation any original license;
+!If any of my activity is wrong, tell me and I'll stop and delete this repo;

 Official Go language implementation of the Ethereum protocol supporting the _original_ chain.
 Ethereum Classic (ETC) offers a censorship-resistant and powerful application platform for developers in parallel to Ethereum (ETHF), while differentially rejecting the DAO bailout.